Quantum circuit compilation with quantum computers: Methods

-The number of candidate circuits to minimize infidelity grow exponentially with the number of qubits $N_Q$ and the number of time steps $N_T$ required to implement the target algorithm.
+The number of candidate circuits to minimize infidelity grows exponentially with the number of qubits $N_Q$ and the number of time steps $N_T$ required to implement the target algorithm.
 We map each quantum circuit $\cirq$ to a quantum state $\ket{\cirq}$.
 For any QPU with physical qubits arranged on an $n$-dimensional lattice, we encode circuits in the states of the computational basis within a $(1+n)$-dimensional lattice of qudits.
 The first coordinate $t$ denotes the time step, while the other coordinates define a vector $\mathbf{q}$ that indicates the position of the qubit in the $n$-dimensional QPU lattice.
 As shown in Figure~\ref{fig:mapping}~b), each lattice site $(t, \mathbf{q})$ is then associated with a $d$-dimensional local configuration space $\{\ket{\Ggate} | \;\Ggate\in\{\idlegate,\Ggate_2, \dots, \Ggate_d\}\}$, where each state represents a gate executed at time step $t$ on qubit $\mathbf{q}$.
 The $\ket{\idlegate}$ state indicates that qubit $\mathbf{q}$ is idle.
 Circuits composed by less than $N_T$ time steps are encoded in computational basis states with some entirely idle time-steps $\ket{\idlegate}_{t,1}\otimes\dots\otimes\ket{\idlegate}_{t,N_Q}$.
+These idle time steps are assumed to be skipped during circuit execution.
 The space spanned by the computational basis representing all possible circuits is then the Hilbert space $\mathbb{H}=(\mathbb{C}^{d})^{N_Q\times N_T}$.